As May debuts in Brussels, EU readies negotiating engine room

 Not only will Juncker, the former Luxembourg premier, and his ubiquitous German chief-of-staff Martin Selmayr retain lead roles on strategy, but Barnier's German deputy has a key role.

-Sabine Weyand, a 22-year veteran of EU trade negotiations who once studied at Cambridge University, is traveling with Barnier and appears to have the confidence of German Chancellor Angela Merkel's government in Berlin, EU officials say.
+Sabine Weyand, a 22-year veteran of EU trade negotiations who once studied at Cambridge University, is travelling with Barnier and appears to have the confidence of German Chancellor Angela Merkel's government in Berlin, EU officials say.

-The Commission is a bete noire of British euroskeptics, who see it as the unelected champion of centralizing power in Brussels at the expense of sovereign states.
-Diplomats say May has told other EU leaders she wants them and their Council chairman, former Polish premier Donald Tusk, keep it in check.
+The Commission is a bete noire of British eurosceptics, who see it as the unelected champion of centralising power in Brussels at the expense of sovereign states.
+Diplomats say May has told other EU leaders she wants them and their Council chairman, former Polish premier Donald Tusk, to keep it in check.

-But May cannot expect the Commission, which prides itself on being the "guardian of the treaties", to stand back while EU law is bent out of shape by national leaders, who in any case also fear a sweet deal for London could start unraveling the union.
+But May cannot expect the Commission, which prides itself on being the "guardian of the treaties", to stand back while EU law is bent out of shape by national leaders, who in any case also fear a sweet deal for London could start unravelling the union.

 Belgian diplomat Didier Seeuws, the former chief-of-staff to Tusk's predecessor, will be his link to Barnier and Weyand.
 He can also provide a line to the lead negotiator appointed by the European Parliament, which must approve any deal.
 Seeuws was his spokesman when Guy Verhofstadt was prime minister of Belgium.